Primary Care Rural and Frontier Clinical Trials Innovation Center: PRaCTICe

 • 168 ORPRN affiliate clinics

-Here’s what you should know about in the PRaCTICe Research Hub.
-Participation centers around engagement activities, such as learning what is important to you and your community, identifying which community organizations and members are critical in the region, and supporting opportunities to host listening sessions or get involved in future research trials.
+Clinics: Our partner clinics have a chance to be involved with new opportunities from NIH and shape future opportunities by co-designing research with our research team.
+Participation centers around engagement activities, such as learning what is important to you and your community, identifying which community organizations and members are critical in the region, and supporting opportunities to host regional events or get involved in future research trials.

 PRaCTICe Team Engagement and Support Clinical Partner Activities